jeffboody/libnn/readme.md

 The GAN objective function is closely related to the binary cross entropy loss function and is used to keep score between the discriminator and the generator.

+	minG maxD V(D,G) = Ex~pdata(x)[log(D(x)] + Ez~pz(z)[log(1 - D(G(z)))]

 It is useful to note that loss functions are also objective functions except that they are only designed to minimize a value.

-	minG maxD V(D,G) = Ex~pdata(x)[log(D(x)] + Ez~pz(z)[log(1 - D(G(z)))]

 In practice, it was recommended to train G to maximize log(D(G(z))) since the GAN objective function above may not provide sufficient gradient for G to learn well.
 The expected value function (e.g. E[]) simply returns the mean value similar to the mean squared error (MSE) loss function.
-The notation x~pdata(x) simply states that x is an input sample to D from the real data with a probability density function pdata(x).
-The notation z~pz(z) simply states that z is a random input sample to G from a uniform distribution function pz(z).
+The notation x\~pdata(x) simply states that x is an input sample to D from the real data with a probability density function pdata(x).
+The notation z\~pz(z) simply states that z is a random input sample to G from a uniform distribution function pz(z).

+The GAN objective function may also be selected by the network architecture in the same way that the loss function is chosen by CNN networks.
+Some examples of additional objective functions include Least Squares GANs, Wasserstein GAN and the Cycle GAN.
+The advantages of these objective functions include improved stability and reduced probability of mode collapse.
+The Cycle GAN enforces transitivity in order to perform image-to-image translation with unordered image collections.

-The descriminator network may output one or more values to be evaluated by the objective function.
-One example of passing multiple values to the objective is described in Pix-To-Pix GANs which incorporate a 70x70 Patch GAN to reduce the number of network parameters and reduce tiling artifacts.
+The descriminator network typically outputs a single value that the objective function uses to determine if the input was real or generated.
+Alternatively, the Patch GAN described by Pix-To-Pix GANs uses multiple outputs.
+The purpose of multiple outputs in this case is to reduce the number of network parameters and reduce tiling artifacts in the generator network output.
+Keep in mind that the corresponding term of the objective function must be evaluated when the input is real or generated.

 The generator network only receives random inputs z and therefore must learn to map the uniform distribution pz(x) onto the probability distribution of the real data pdata(x) in order to generate samples that look like real data.
+The z input is also known as the latient space.
+It has been shown that walking  the latient space (e.g. through vector addition or interpolation) can cause the generator to produce variations on the outputs associated with the latient vectors.

-A typical generator may receive a set N random samples as input.
+The process of training the generator involves a couple of subtle details.
+The generator receives an input z which consists of N random samples as input.
 These samples may be fed into a multi-layer perceptron to produce M outputs.
 These M outputs are reshaped into a tensor that is typically fed into a CNN.

-The generator network not only feeds it's output Y=G(z) into the discriminator network and also receives the backprop gradient dL/dY which is propagated through the discriminator network.
-Keep in mind that the correct term of the objective function must be evaluated depending on if the input sample is real or generated.
+Secondly, the generator network not only feeds it's output Y=G(z) into the discriminator network but also receives the backprop gradient dL/dY from the discriminator network input.
+This differs from a non-GAN neural network where the backprop gradient is discarded at the input.

-Conditional GANs may combine/replace the z input with a conditional class label (e.g. using one hot encoding), conditional image or other conditional information.
+Many of the GAN variations which have been developed fall under the category of Conditional GANs.
+Conditional GANs may combine/replace the z input with a conditional class label (e.g. using one hot encoding), conditional image or other conditional information to guide the generator in producing the desired output.
+Some notable examples of Conditional GANs include Pixel-To-Pixel GAN (paired image-to-image translation) and Cycle GAN (unpaired image-to-image translation).

 References